DerynBoscariol/forked-hackathon-set/infinitiy-gauntlet.markdown

 ## Port Settings

-Rotating hand Stauts: Can be set "on" or "off".
+Rotating hand Status: Can be set "on" or "off".
 (Rotate back and forth constantly)

 Lights Status: Can be sent to "on" or "off".
 (The Infinity Stones will light up and turn off automatically)